manuel-serrano/icfp2024-sudoku/README.md

 To start with something simple we propose to add a new observer to the Sudoku solver.
-The `Sudoku` JavaScript constructor generates a HipHop solver by running in parallel builtins components and user specified _plugins_.
-The new observer can be implemented as a plugin and passed to the constructor as in:
+The `Sudoku` JavaScript constructor generates a HipHop solver by running in parallel builtins components and the strategies.
+For this assigment, you should add a new `par` construct to the `fork` of the `Sudoku` machine that would implement your observer.

+For debugging and developping, if you need to generate a trace you can use the Hiphop `pragma` statement as in the following
+example:

 ```
 const myObserver = () => hiphop {
   pragma { console.log("in myObserver"); }
 }

-solve([myObserver], myBoard);
 ```

 Taking inspiration from the `SudokuObserver` implementation, create